lawrencea13/VRisingServerSettings/README.md

 - Relic Spawn Type
 - Equipment Bloodbound
 - Bloodbound Teleport

-## I intend on adding every setting, however this will take time.

-### The program is written in Python, and can be run as bare python.
-I have also made a binary executable for windows so you don't have to do anything.
-To run this in python, you will need to install the eel dependency with "pip install eel".

-### Next Planned Settings/updates(hopefully by tomorrow)
 - InventoryStacksModifier
 - DropTableModifiers
 - MaterialYieldModifier
 - EnemyContainerLoot
 - BloodEssenceYieldModifer
 - ClanSize

-- Considering doing 1 update button instead of separate groups.
+## I intend on adding every setting, however this will take time.

+### The program is written in Python, and can be run as bare python.
+I have also made a binary executable for windows so you don't have to do anything.
+To run this in python, you will need to install the eel dependency with "pip install eel".

+### Next Planned Settings/updates

-- Visual Updates of course
+- Visual Updates

+### Fixed Bugs

+- Previously would open only in chrome, now it will open in default browser

 ### Currently known issues
 - Will crash or hand if loading invalid data, rather than handle the exception